Salute: Italy

 The hand salute is still performed according to the army "Infantry Training – Formal Instructions" regulation, chapter II, section 12 (1939) "The salute is completed sharply ... bringing the right hand vigorously to the visor of the headdress, with the tip of the fingers over the right eye; the hand in line with the forearm, with the palm facing downwards, the fingers joined and stretched, the index finger in contact with the edge of the visor; horizontal arm, forearm naturally inclined".
 The air force and navy use the same procedure, with the single exception of the navy boatswains that salute left-handed while giving the traditional "pipe aboard", as their right hand is used to hold the boatswain's call.

 When given individually, the salute is given by inferior to superior ranks and is held until returned, and by word of command when given by a formed unit.
 For personnel not wearing hats, holding weapons or with otherwise encumbered hands, the salute is given by coming to attention.
 During marching armed parades only the officer in command salutes for the whole unit, briefly bringing the flat of his sword to his face if in full dress, or giving the standard hand salute if in combat uniform.
 During flag-rising and flag-lowering armed parades all officers and senior NCOs hand salute the flag, while other ranks present arms, and the whole unit sings the national anthem.
 Flag parties give salute by slightly inclining the flag only, with the flag-bearer and the escort not giving individual salutes.

 Japan

 In Japan, the angle of salute depends on the branch.
 In the Ground and the Air Self-Defense Forces, the salute is 90 degrees under the armpit like the U.S. Armed Forces.
 In the Maritime Self-Defense Forces, the salute is a 45-degree angle because of the narrowness of a ship's interior spaces.
-To prevent a member's elbow from hitting other members, subordinates may be given approval to not salute in a corridor inside the ship.
+To prevent a member's elbow from hitting other members, subordinates may be given approval not to salute in a corridor inside the ship.
 Furthermore, in all the branches, if a member is not wearing their cap, then they should salute by bowing 10 degrees.